harshaltawade/schoolbot/README.md

   2.Go to ChatBot

-  3. Type and enter your Query
+  3.Type and enter your Query

-  4. You will get appropriate solution for your query.
+  4.You will get appropriate solution for your query.

 # Project Link/URL :